-- qualifying portfolio undertakings (Article 3(1)(d)(ii) and those circumstances in which profits may be distributed to owners and investors (Article 3(2)), to ensure that any such distribution of profits does not undermine its primary objective (Article 3(1)(d)(iii)); - b) the types of conflicts of interest managers of qualifying social entrepreneurship funds need to avoid and the steps to be taken in that respect (Article 9(5)). - c) the details of the procedures to measure the social impacts to be achieved by the qualifying portfolio undertakings (Article 10(2)). - d) the content and procedure for provision of information for investors (Article 14(4)). - 6.
-The EuVECA Regulation provides for Level 2 measures specifying the types of conflicts of interest that managers of qualifying venture capital funds need to avoid and the steps to be taken in that respect (Article 9(5)). - 7.
+- 5. A number of provisions in the EuSEF and EuVECA Regulations empower the Commission to adopt delegated acts.
+The EuSEF Regulation provides for delegated acts specifying: - a) the types of goods and services or methods of production for goods and services embodying a social objective (Article 3(2)), taking into account the different kinds of qualifying portfolio undertakings (Article 3(1)(d)(ii) and those circumstances in which profits may be distributed to owners and investors (Article 3(2)), to ensure that any such distribution of profits does not undermine its primary objective (Article 3(1)(d)(iii)); - b) the types of conflicts of interest managers of qualifying social entrepreneurship funds need to avoid and the steps to be taken in that respect (Article 9(5)); - c) the details of the procedures to measure the social impacts to be achieved by the qualifying portfolio undertakings (Article 10(2)); and - d) the content and procedure for provision of information for investors (Article 14(4)). - 6.
+The EuVECA Regulation provides for delegated acts specifying the types of conflicts of interest that managers of qualifying venture capital funds need to avoid and the steps to be taken in that respect (Article 9(5)). - 7.
 ESMA has already contributed to the implementation of these Regulations.
-On 13 February 2014, ESMA submitted to the Commission the draft implementing technical standards to determine the format of the notification envisaged in Articles 16(1) of the EuVECA and 17 of the EuSEF Regulations4.
-In addition, since December 2013 ESMA's webpage hosts the Central Databases of registered EuVECA and EuSEF managers, as required in Articles 17 of the EuVECA Regulation and 18 of the EuSEF Regulation5.
+On 13 February 2014, ESMA submitted to the Commission the draft implementing technical standards to determine the format of the notification envisaged in Articles 16(1) of the EuVECA and 17 of the EuSEF Regulations.
+In addition, since December 2013 ESMA's website hosts the Central Databases of registered EuVECA and EuSEF managers, as required in Articles 17 of the EuVECA Regulation and 18 of the EuSEF Regulation.